pjolson/MySuiteBlog/README.md

 ## About Me

 My name is [Patrick Olson](https://www.linkedin.com/in/patrick-olson-pmp-csm-137a9435/) and I am a NetSuite SuiteFoundation and Certified Administrator.
 I have been working in NetSuite as an Administrator, Business Analyst, Project Manager, and Consultant for over 8 years.
-My primary experience is in developing business solutions in NetSuite for professional services and manufacturing organizations.
-I have worked as an implementation consultant for 2 years and worked with dozens of clients to ensure successful implementation, optimization, and utilization of the NetSuite platform.

 I am currently available for contract work.
 Please email fill out our [Contact Form](/contact/) with any contract inquiries or blog post requests.